leoman730/baojianlianxi/README.md

 ## To do
     * How to access share state info from various screen
-    * How to eaqually distribute screen space
+    * How to equally distribute screen space

 ## Resources: